irrdnet/irrd/docs/admins/deployment.rst

 IRRd requires:

 * Linux, OpenBSD or MacOS.
 Other platforms are untested, but may work.
-* PyPy or CPython 3.7 through 3.10 with `pip` and `virtualenv` installed.
+* PyPy or CPython 3.7 through 3.11 with `pip` and `virtualenv` installed.
   PyPy is slightly recommended over CPython (the "default" Python interpreter), due to improved performance, in the order of 10% for some queries, and even higher for some GraphQL queries.
 However, CPython remains fully supported, and CPython may be the better option for you if it is easier to install on your deployment platform.
 * A recent version of PostgreSQL.
-Versions 9.6 and 10.5 have been extensively tested.
+Version 10 has been most extensively tested, but 9.6, 11.16, 13.7, 15.0 are all tested before release.
 * At least 32GB RAM
 * At least 4 CPU cores
 * At least 150GB of disk space (SSD recommended)